longitudinal-data-analysis-prac-2024/team-5-proj/README.md

 # Discussion

-H1: The relationship between Cortisol levels and CD Status involves changes in direction over time.
-Individuals with no CD status have greater linear increase of cortisol score over time.
-Individuals with CD status cortisol changes at a faster rate and have more changes in curvature.
+H1: The relationship between Cortisol levels and CD category involves changes in direction over time.
+Individuals with no CD category have greater linear increase of cortisol score over time.
+Individuals with CD category cortisol changes at a faster rate and have more changes in curvature.

 H2: Having low, medium or high CU traits affects the trajectory of cortisol levels.